-Perhaps due in part to our secret internet sex lives with Chanel Carvalho, sex in the real world is also rapidly becoming more and more accustomed to fetishes that were once considered the domain of deviants.
+Perhaps due in part to our secret internet sex lives, sex in the real world is also rapidly becoming more and more accustomed to fetishes that were once considered the domain of deviants.
 Whether it’s because something about the supposed anonymity of the cyber-world incites people to become more adventurous in their real lives too or whether it’s just a normal progression of the moral arc of humanity, even the kinkiest of previously taboo sex acts are becoming mainstream.

 The words we use to describe these kinds of acts have become more respectable, and some are even fully dinner table appropriate.
 Feminists are throwing their energies toward reclaiming the word “slut” for good rather than evil.
 “Sexual deviant” has been shortened to a light-hearted “kinky.”
 “Pervert” has become “paraphile.”
 Flashers are fun, and voyeurs are jokes.